MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from

 Figure \ref{fig:gallery} shows the cluster regions for the nine systems in which we detect diffuse extended emission {(SNR\,$>5$), with two of the nine clusters containing more than one diffuse source}.
 The full resolution image is shown in the colour map, with the synthesised beam indicated by the filled red ellipse in the lower left of each panel.
 Black contours show the $[-3,\,3,\,5,\,10]\,\times\,\sigma_{\rm LS}$ levels from the relevant LS map.
 Negative contours are dashed, and the LS synthesised beam is shown by the bold black ellipse in the lower left of each panel.
 The cross indicates the position of the ACT SZ peak.
 The physical scale at the cluster redshift is indicated in the upper left of each panel.
 Figure \ref{fig:nondets} in the appendix shows the cluster regions for the four targets with no diffuse emission detection.

 We detect a $\sim$\,560\,kpc radio relic in ACT-CL\,J0046.4$-$3912, and double relics in ACT-CL\,J0159.0$-$3413.
 Sub-Mpc radio halos are detected in five other systems, with candidate halos in ACT-CL\,J0013.3$-$4906 and ACT-CL\,J0034.4$+$0225.
+Given the observed sizes, the candidate halos could also be mini-halos, although unlikely if these are strongly dynamically disturbed systems.
+An X-ray study of these systems may assist in a firmer classification.
 The LS maps confirm the full-resolution detections in all nine systems, and reveal giant radio halos (physical size\,$>$\,1\,Mpc) in ACT-CL\,J0046.4$-$3912 and ACT-CL\,J0159.0$-$3413.
-Table \ref{tab:results} lists the largest angular size (LAS), largest projected physical size (LLS) at the cluster redshift, classification, {effective observing} frequency $\nu_0$, measured flux density $S_{\nu_0}${, and SNR for each diffuse emission detection.
+Table \ref{tab:results} lists the largest angular size (LAS), largest projected physical size (LLS) at the cluster redshift, classification, effective observing frequency $\nu_0$, measured flux density $S_{\nu_0}$, and SNR for each diffuse emission detection.
 Flux densities are measured within the 3$\sigma$ region and we assume a 5\,per\,cent MeerKAT amplitude uncertainty.
 The total flux density uncertainty ${\Delta}S$ is measured as ${\Delta}S = \sqrt{\left(0.05 S\right)^2 + N \sigma^2},$ where $N$ is the number of beams within the 3$\sigma$ region.
 With the exception of the radio relic in ACT-CL\,J0046.4$-$3912 and the northern relic in ACT-CL J0159.0$-$3413, which do not have embedded compact sources, all flux density measurements were made in the LS image.
-For the two former cases, the flux density is measured in the full resolution image.}
+For the two former cases, the flux density is measured in the full resolution image.